-Part of our school ethos and behaviour policy are based around core Christian Values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at Monkton Church of England Primary School.
-Collective Worship is based on ‘Christian Values’ which are central to how we expect everyone to go about their life at our school.
+Part of our school ethos and behaviour policy are based around our core Christian Values 'Compassion, Courage and Justice' and these values determine how we live as a community at Monkton Church of England Primary School.
+Collective Worship is based on ‘Christian Foundation’ which are central to how we expect everyone to go about their life at our school.

 Children learn that their behaviours have an effect on their own rights and those of others.